farhanx/ethereums-geth-and-beacon-client-POS/README.md

 2) Connect Geth Sepolia Network with HTTP: Now we will run geth account with exposed api and endpoints in http for other clients

    > geth --datadir C:\\mynewnode\sepolia --sepolia --http --http.api eth,net,engine,admin

+Note:- if you want to use your own JWT security token for third party or external tools then you can provide its path like adding this as a parameter --authrpc.jwtsecret E:\mynewnode\myjwtsecret  (optional)

 3) Logs Troubleshooting: